AlexWlkr/Untangled-ADHD-Friendly-Decision-Ap/README.md

 I’m Alex Walker — a social strategist turned developer, now building tools that blend tech, care, and community.
 I'm currently seeking a junior frontend dev role on a mission-driven team.

 Let’s create things that help people feel more in control — and less alone.

+This project was built independently with support from ChatGPT as a learning and debugging tool.
+Every line of code was reviewed and customized as part of my frontend development practice.

 —
 Alex Walker